monicahq/docs/docs/vaults/dashboard.md

 The dashboard contains two things:

-1. The feed, and the quick actions to add content,
+1. The feed, and quick actions to add content.
 2. Some key data that you need to focus on.

 ## Key data

-There are several data that you should keep an eye on:
+There are several pieces of data that you should keep an eye on:

-1. The contact that were last updated last,
+1. Contacts that were last updated.
-2. The reminders in the next 30 days,
+2. Reminders in the next 30 days.
-3. The open tasks.
+3. Open tasks.

 ### Last updated contacts

-This widget contains the 5 last contacts that were updated by any users in the vault.
-Updating means any information that were added, edited or removed in the contact entry.
+This widget contains the last 5 contacts that were updated by any users in the vault.
+Updating means any information that was added, edited or removed in the contact entry.

 There is no way to define the number of contacts that are shown here.